S$^4$ST: A Strong, Self-transferable, faSt, and Simple Scale Transformation for Transferable Targeted Attack: Details of Evaluated Basic Transformations

 \section{Details of Evaluated Basic Transformations}

-Our study investigates a range of basic transformations that are routinely utilized in training neural networks.
-To assess self-transferability and self-alignment, we strive to quantify the intensity of all transformations using a unified factor, denoted as $s \in [0,1]$.
+A range of basic transformations that are routinely utilized in training neural networks are investigated.
+We quantify the intensity of all transformations using a unified factor, denoted as $s \in [0,1]$.
 We establish the intensity factor set $\mathcal{S}$ as an arithmetic sequence comprising 100 equally spaced samples within the interval $[0,1]$.
 For transformations with multiple directions, we compile all variations at the same intensity to compute the average outcomes.
 For example, regarding rotation, we consider images rotated by an identical angle in both the clockwise and counterclockwise directions.
 Two special cases are translate and shear, for which we combine the variations in both horizontal and vertical directions and both the positive and negative angles.
 To encapsulate their multidirectional nature, we uniformly sample 100 grid points $(s_1, s_2)$ within the $[0,1] \times [0,1]$ space, yielding four variants at the same intensity level.
 We ensure a sufficiently broad range of variation for each transformation to secure more precise outcomes.

 These transformations are executed using \textit{torchvision}\footnote{\url{https://github.com/pytorch/vision/tree/main/torchvision/transforms}}, conforming to its parameter definitions.
 For an input $\bm{x}$ with dimensions $H \times W$, we succinctly describe the evaluation settings as follows.